 ✓ Best district to stay in Osaka for quieter & more budget-friendly options outside central Osaka

-Chillin’ out just east of Namba, the sprawling ward of Tennoji is a quiet alternative to the ruckus elsewhere in the centre of Osaka.
-Until recent years, it would hardly have been an option worth mentioning in the search for where to stay in Osaka.
+Chillin’ out east of Namba, the sprawling ward of Tennoji is a quiet alternative to the ruckus elsewhere in the centre of Osaka.
+Until recent years, it would hardly have been an option worth mentioning.
 In many ways, Tennoji was an unwelcome throwback to a less prosperous era of Osaka’s history.

 These days, however, Tennoji’s on the up and up.
-Driven by the 2014 opening of Abeno Harukas, a 62-floor tower rising up 300 metres as Japan’s tallest building, the area has sprouted up a barrage of shops and restaurants, drawing Osakans away from the dual downtown bubbles.
+Much of its resurgence was driven by the 2014 opening of Abeno Harukas.
+This 62-floor tower, rising up to 300 metres, is Japan’s tallest building.
+The area around it has sprouted up a barrage of shops & restaurants.
+It’s drawn Osakans away from the dual downtown bubbles.

-Lest we forget to mention that one of the coolest attractions in Osaka, Shinsekai, lies on the fringes of the district.
-This retro entertainment area thrives on the weird with a colourful carnival-like atmosphere that speaks to a bygone era.
-Simply walking around Shinsekai is an experience worth having—and that’s before letting its gastronomical delights hit the tip of your tongue.
+Lest we forget that one of the coolest attractions in Osaka, Shinsekai, lies on the fringes of the district.
+This retro entertainment area thrives on the weird.
+It’s got a colourful carnival-like atmosphere that speaks to a bygone era.
+Simply walking around Shinsekai is a worthy experience.
+And that’s before its gastronomical delights hit the tip of your tongue.

-Overall, Tennoji is a great choice for where to stay in Osaka for travellers undaunted of commuting for sightseeing and looking for quieter & more budget-friendly accommodations.
+Tennoji is a great choice for travellers undaunted by commuting for sightseeing.
+It’s also a good choice if you’re looking for quieter & more budget-friendly accommodations.

 Recommended hotels in Tennoji

-- Daiwa Roynet Hotel Osaka-Uehonmachi: A top-notch budget pick from a trusted national chain.
-Rooms are cozy & clean, and bigger than you’d expect for the price.
-Small extras like electronic bidet toilets and a location just minutes from Osaka-Uehonmachi Station add value to your stay.
+• Daiwa Roynet Hotel Osaka-Uehonmachi is a top-notch budget pick from a trusted national chain.
+Rooms are cozy & clean and bigger than you’d expect for the price.
+You’ll also enjoy small extras like electronic bidet toilets.
+The location, just minutes from Osaka-Uehonmachi Station, adds value to your stay.

-- Hotel Trusty Osaka Abeno: A solid mid-range choice where you’ll find warmly-decorated rooms with a modern Asian attitude.
-Besides the great location across the street from Tennoji Station, an on-site teppanyaki invites guests to spend a quiet night with its yummy Japanese delights.
+• Hotel Trusty Osaka Abeno is a solid mid-range choice.
+You’ll find warmly-decorated rooms with a modern Asian attitude.
+The on-site teppanyaki restaurant invites guests to spend a quiet night with its yummy Japanese delights.
+The hotel occupies a great location across the street from Tennoji Station.

-- Sheraton Miyako Hotel Osaka: A classy 4-star located next to Osaka-Uehonmachi Station.
-The bright & comfortable rooms are bigger than the Osakan mid-range would predict, loading up beautiful skyline views through its windows.
+• Sheraton Miyako Hotel Osaka is a classy 4-star located next to Osaka-Uehonmachi Station.
+The bright & comfortable rooms are bigger than the Osakan mid-range would predict.
+They load up beautiful skyline views through its windows.
 Relaxing to a dip in the pool or a massage is the perfect way to unwind after a day of sightseeing.

-- Osaka Marriott Miyako Hotel: The only 5-star option in Tennoji.
-Located on the upper floors of Abeno Harukas, the tallest building in Japan, this luxury property serves up incredible city views at every turn including a 360-degree panorama on the 58th-floor observation deck.
-Offers perhaps the best value among Osaka’s luxury hotels.
+• Osaka Marriott Miyako Hotel is the only 5-star option in Tennoji.
+Located on the upper floors of Abeno Harukas, this luxury property serves up incredible city views at every turn.
+The palette includes a 360-degree panorama on the 58th-floor observation deck.
+This property offers perhaps the best value among Osaka’s luxury hotels.

 Osaka Bay